 Integrated Resource Plan or IRP – prepared by an electric or gas utility, an IRP outlines a plan for meeting customers’ need for utility service at the lowest societal cost.
 Such least-cost planning is required of electric and gas utilities pursuant to 30 V.S.A. § 218c.

 Intervention, Intervenor, and Motion to Intervene - the procedure by which persons, organizations, or groups with an interest in the case can become formal parties to protect their interests by participating in the proceeding before the Commission.
-Those who meet the criteria for intervention may be granted party status by the Commission and are known as “intervenors.”
+Those who meet the criteria for intervention may be granted party status by the Commission and are known as “intervenors”; intervenors may also sometimes be referred to as "non-petitioners."
 A request to intervene is made by filing a “motion to intervene."

 A motion to intervene must address the following standards, as described in Commission Rule 2.209(A) and (B):